commercialhaskell/stack/doc/GUIDE.md

 ```
 michael@d30748af6d3d:~/helloworld$ find * -type f
 LICENSE
+README.md
 Setup.hs
 app/Main.hs
 helloworld.cabal
+package.yaml
 src/Lib.hs
 stack.yaml
 test/Spec.hs
 ```

-The `app/Main.hs`, `src/Lib.hs`, and `test/Spec.hs` files are all Haskell source files that compose the actual functionality of our project (we won't dwell on them here).
-The `LICENSE` file has no impact on the build, but is there for informational/legal purposes only.
-The files of interest here are `Setup.hs`, `helloworld.cabal`, and `stack.yaml`.
+The `app/Main.hs`, `src/Lib.hs`, and `test/Spec.hs` files are all Haskell
+source files that compose the actual functionality of our project (we won't dwell on them here).
+The `LICENSE` file and `README.md` have no impact on the build.
+The files of interest here are `Setup.hs`, `package.yaml`, `helloworld.cabal`, and `stack.yaml`.

 The `Setup.hs` file is a component of the Cabal build system which stack uses.